gardener/gardener/docs/development/testing.md

     - This avoids conflicts between test cases and cascading failures which distract from the actual root failures
   - Don't tolerate already existing resources (~dirty test environment), code smell: ignoring already exist errors
 - Don't use a cached client in test code (e.g., the one from a controller-runtime manager), always construct a dedicated test client (uncached): [example test](https://github.com/gardener/gardener/blob/ee3e50387fc7e6298908242f59894a7ea6f91fa7/test/integration/resourcemanager/managedresource/resource_suite_test.go#L96-L97)
+- Don't use the Object field when you want to have a client-like behaviour and communicate through a network.
+You should encode and use the Raw field with runtime.RawExtension since Object doesn't have a protobuf tag, but RawExtension does, which allows it to be serialized.
 - Use [asynchronous assertions](https://onsi.github.io/gomega/#making-asynchronous-assertions): `Eventually` and `Consistently`.
   - Never `Expect` anything to happen synchronously (immediately).
   - Don't use retry or wait until functions -> use `Eventually`, `Consistently` instead: [example test](https://github.com/gardener/gardener/blob/ee3e50387fc7e6298908242f59894a7ea6f91fa7/test/integration/controllermanager/shootmaintenance/utils_test.go#L36-L48)